-As such, the Fund aims to invest at least 80% of its net assets in investments that comply with the environmental and social characteristics it promotes, and 20% of these assets are directly invested in sustainable investments.
+To this end, the Compartment aims to invest at least 80% of its net assets in investments that comply with the environmental and social characteristics it promotes, and 20% of these assets are directly invested in sustainable investments.

-To assess whether investments comply with these characteristics, checks are carried out using indicators (such as the ABA internal rating method for private and public issuers).
-The data used in this context comes mainly from public sources and external service provider databases.
+To assess whether investments comply with these characteristics, checks are carried out using indicators (e.g. the ABA internal rating method).
+The data used for this purpose comes from public sources and external databases.
 Consequently, there may be limits to the availability and quality of this data.

-In addition, DNCA Finance has implemented due diligence on underlying assets by monitoring for controversies and applying exclusions based on the results of ESG analysis, as well as a shareholder engagement policy as part of its responsible investment approach.
+In addition, DNCA Finance has implemented due diligence on the underlying assets, monitoring for controversies and applying exclusions based on the results of ESG analysis, as well as a policy of shareholder engagement as part of its responsible investor approach.

-The Fund does not have a benchmark indicator to meet the environmental or social characteristics promoted by the financial product.
+The sub-fund does not have a benchmark indicator to meet the environmental or social characteristics promoted by the financial product.